Cr1TiKaL: 2018–present: Twitch livestreaming and continued growth

 On February 22, 2021, former YouTuber MaximilianMus deleted his YouTube channel after White labeled him "the worst YouTuber" in one of his videos.
-White was critical of Mus for maliciously raiding Twitch channels and claimed that his audience had shared child pornography via Discord servers and his subreddit.
-In May of that year, MaximilianMus restored his channel and accused White of slander.
+White was critical of Mus for maliciously raiding Twitch channels and claimed that Mus' audience had shared child pornography via Discord servers and his subreddit.
+In May of that year, Mus restored his channel and accused White of slander.
 In October 2021, White participated in a Nickelodeon All-Star Brawl charity tournament hosted by Alpharad and Coney of Panda Global.